digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 Summary
 *******

-You now know how to setup basic accounts, holdings and instruments.
+You know how to setup basic accounts, holdings and instruments.
 You also learned how to perform a simple transfer.
 The key concepts to take away are:

 * Holdings represent the ownership of a financial instrument at a custodian.
 * Instruments define the economic terms of a financial contract.